ETDelaney/ETDelaney.github.io/_posts/2020-01-12-Avoiding-Artifacts-in-Modelling-Correlations.md

 The easiest solution though may be to extend the domain such that the Green's function does not interact with the absorbing boundary until a bit later.
 However, the model velocity is about 360 m/s and with a frequency spectrum from 0.55-0.95 Hz, we are dealing with maximum contriubtion of about 650 m.
 The boundaries are about a km away, which is more than the rule-of-thumb of about 1.5x the wavelength from the boundary.

 So, a taper is probably more than good enough.

+### Summary
+Further testing shows that like always - it is model domain specific.
+Using a smaller domain helps us to capture the lower frequency trends, which will get filtered out when convolved with the source spectrum.
+If we choose a larger domain, we will need to propagate the wavefield even longer as the reflection will come at a later time.
+Either we need to capture the low frequency trend or we need to make a domain that is so large that the reflection does not return.

+So the best solution appears to be to choose a small enough domain and extend the time propagation long enough to get the low frequencies which we can later filter out.